TELL HUNT TO TAX THE BANKS

 Background information:

-Banks are also set to receive tens of billions of pounds of public money in the next few years because of how the Bank of England remunerates central bank reserves at its base rate, which is currently rising.
-The OBR’s latest forecasts suggest that around £150bn of interest on reserves will be paid to banks in the next six years.
-[1]
+- Banks are set to receive tens of billions of pounds of public money in the next few years because since 2006, the Bank of England remunerates private bank reserves held at the central bank at its base rate, which is currently rising.
+OBR forecasts suggest around £150 billion of interest on these reserves will be paid to banks in the next six years.

-The scale of this transfer from the public to banks is especially difficult to justify at a time when workers are set to pay significantly more tax, and public services are facing even more cuts.
-The Chancellor instead opted to cut the surcharge banks pay by 60% (from 8% to 3%) in the Autumn Statement.

-Former Bank of England deputy governor Sir Charlie Bean recently proposed taxing windfalls banks receive from reserve remuneration, suggesting that it could raise tens of billions of pounds.
 [2]

+- The scale of this transfer from the public to banks is especially difficult to justify at a time when workers are set to pay significantly more tax, and public services are facing even more cuts.
+The Chancellor opted to cut the surcharge banks pay by 60% (from 8% to 3%) in last year’s Autumn Statement.

+- Ex-Bank of England deputy governor Sir Charlie Bean suggested a windfall tax could raise tens of billions of pounds.
+[3]

 NOTES